DarkKitty-w/Endless-Tales/README.md

 This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.

 ## Endless Tales: An AI-Driven Text Adventure

 Welcome to Endless Tales, a text-based adventure game powered by AI where your choices shape the story.